Check out the first and third parts of this series–Part 1: Calendar Time and Part 3: Letter of the Week Activities.

 Every day we pull out all the weather cards and lay them on the floor, then we look out the window together and talk about what we see.
 Then we choose the correct weather card and stick it on its felt.

+Like with the shapes and colors, I try to coordinate our emotion with our weekly letter whenever possible.
+My goal for these weekly emotions is to simply give my boys the vocabulary to express themselves.
 I describe what that emotion feels like and then try to give a scenario in which a person might feel that way.
 This week we are learning “afraid” and I try to list some of the things I’m afraid of: spiders, mostly.
 But I’m also afraid of my boys getting hurt, I told them, and so I use my fear to drive me to action; I protect my children because I’m afraid of them getting hurt.

 Sometimes I worry these conversations might be a little too complex for them, but to their credit they’ve responded really well to our weekly emotions and don’t seem to have a problem so far.